Miloš Ninković: 2015–17: Arrival and league champions

 Ninković made his debut as a substitute in a 2–1 away loss against Adelaide United in the FFA Cup on 26 August.
 On 10 October, he made his league debut at home in a 1–1 draw against Melbourne City.
-Two weeks later, Ninković scored his first goal in the tenth edition of the Sydney Derby, scoring the winning goal in a 1–0 win against Western Sydney Wanderers.
+Two weeks later, Ninković scored his first goal in the tenth edition of the Sydney Derby, scoring the winning goal in a 1–0 victory against Western Sydney Wanderers.
 He added his second and third goals of the season on 2 January 2016 with two goals against Melbourne City in a 2–2 draw at AAMI Park.
 In March, Ninković was taken off in the first half after receiving an ankle injury during a match against Wellington Phoenix.
 The injury was expected to leave him out for the rest of the season but after only two weeks due to an extensive rehabilitation program, he made his return against Brisbane Roar.
 On 5 April, he scored the only goal in a crucial 1–0 win against Pohang Steelers in the AFC Champions League group stage.
-The win secured Sydney FC's position at the top of the group, leading them to qualify for the knockout stages for the first time in the club's history.
-Five days later, he scored a brace after coming off the bench in a 4–0 win against Perth Glory in the final round of the competition.
-Ninković finished his debut season notching 5 assists (creating 29 key passes) and scoring 4 goals for Sydney FC.
+The victory secured Sydney FC's position on top of the group, leading them to qualify for the knockout stages for the first time in the club's history.
+Five days later, he scored a brace after coming off the bench in a 4–0 victory against Perth Glory in the final round of the competition.
+Ninković finished his debut season notching five assists (creating 29 key passes) and scoring four goals for Sydney FC.

-Building on his form the following season, Ninković scored two goals and provided two assists in five appearances, netting against Wellington Phoenix (1–0), and Newcastle Jets (2–0).
+The following season, Ninković scored two goals and provided two assists in five appearances, netting against Wellington Phoenix (1–0), and Newcastle Jets (2–0).
 His performances in October led his side unbeaten in five matches and awarded him the PFA A-League Player of the Month.
 On 13 November 2016, Ninković scored two goals and assisted one to win 4–1 against Perth Glory.
-His performance and consistency against Perth received praise from former Socceroo Mark Bosnich who said, "He is a phenomenal player but I think the most important thing this season is he's actually been showing it week in, week out".
+His performance and consistency against Perth received praise from former Socceroo Mark Bosnich who said: "He is a phenomenal player but I think the most important thing this season is he's actually been showing it week in, week out".
 On 30 November, Ninković played in his first final, since joining Sydney FC, losing 1–0 against Melbourne City in the FFA Cup.
 Four days later, he scored his fifth goal of the season against Newcastle Jets.